Mojm4321/Excel-Forecasting-Sales-Using-Time-Series-Analysis-For-Clothing-Company/README.md

 # Forecasting-Sales-Using-Time-Series-Analysis-For-Clothing-Company By Jolly Madamedon

 ## Introduction
-This report uses time series analysis to forecast monthly sales for a clothing company.
-The data was created to capture trends, identify seasonal patterns, and generate reliable sales forecasts.
+This report applies time series analysis to forecast monthly sales for a clothing company.
+The goal is to capture trends, identify seasonal patterns, and generate reliable sales forecasts using historical data.

 ## Data Description
 The dataset includes monthly sales data over 4 years with the following variables: Sales(Yt) - monthly sales figures, MA(12) – 12-month moving average used to smooth fluctuations and reveal long term trends, Seasonal Component(St) - seasonal factors affecting monthly sales, Deseasonalised Sales(Yt/St) - sales values adjusted for seasonality to isolate the trend, Forecast - predicted sales values based on trend and seasonal adjustments (see Diagram 1 & Diagram 2).